Bl4ky113/Coursera_php_db_apps/notes.md

 But if our app demands that we have to avoid using cookies and only use sessions, we can deactivate them with some config in the php.ini and by using the session\_id().
 But theese kind of stuff has a lot of problemns like resuing login data, not beeing usable in anything but php itself, and others.

+## Routing

+By using the header function, we can pass an http header.
+Mainly for routing, we can redirect users by using the header 'Location: \<URL\>'
+Then by just passing an return and the user will redirect to the URL and wont display if, it even loads, anything of the php script.
+This was already implemented in multiple exercises and more, soo... this is a mouthfull of nothing.

+Now we can implement POST / REDIRECT / GET so the user doesn't refresh the webpage on a POST and makes another POST of the form data, which could be kinda dangerous.
+But generaly after a POST, we need to show some information, we can redirect to a custom view for the POST, and that kinda helps but if we need some information from the post, like a value, id, result or anything we need to use two things.

+- Sessions data: We can save the result on the session, but that can be a little of problemn
+- URL GET encoded data: By using url params and a base64 or any encoder and decoder we can use, and pass the data by the url just like a normal get.
+Also getting sort of a problemn

+The problemn here is that if we need to pass a awful lot of info of the POST, there's a limit where the app can handle all the info, mainly because on the session, if we need to process it more or have it in the 'background' it'll make the requests a lot slower, and with the URL GET encoded data might not even work at all for the limit of the length for an url in the browser.

+So the best thing to do, is avoid passing a lot of data, and if you need to, try to pass a reference, id or anything that let you get and reconstruct that data on the GET view.